nicolaor/SemanticKernelPoc/README.md

 2. Select **Access** token type
 3. Add the same claims as above
 4. This ensures the API receives user information in the access token

-**Important Notes:**
-- The `name` claim provides the user's display name (e.g., "John Doe")
-- The `preferred_username` claim usually contains the user's email
-- The `given_name` and `family_name` claims provide first and last names separately
-- These claims are essential for the application to display user information correctly

 #### 6. Create Client Secret (for API)